Your Bag

 How to use Scheriproct Ointment

-Internal piles: Wash and dry the affected area, screw the nozzle provided onto the tube and remove the nozzle cap.
-Insert the nozzle into the back passage and squeeze gently.
+3. Internal piles: Wash and dry the area.
+Screw the nozzle onto the tube and remove the cap.
+Insert gently into the back passage and squeeze a small amount while withdrawing the nozzle.
 Clean the nozzle after each use.

-Wash your hands before and after using Scheriproct.
+4. Wash your hands before and after application.

 What causes piles?